NexSqaud/kumir2/README.md

 This will build entire project into `build/` directory.

-Build instructions (Windows), with VS Code
+Build instructions (Windows), w/ VS Code
 ----------------------------

 Meet all requirements and install all libraries and tools.